Accenture/openathon-2018-spring-boot-cloud/readme.md

 This demo is organised in iterations, starting from the basics and building up in complexity and features along the way.

 NOTE: The following instructions are created on a Windows machine, hence some commands may need slight adjustments when working on Linux/OSX, e.g. replace `%ENV_VAR%` by `${ENV_VAR}`, and replace back-slashes by forward-slashes.

+NOTE: This repo is adapted from https://github.com/deors/deors-demos-microservices and the exemplar solution files do not match the namespaces in the instructions below.
+(TBF)

 ## Iteration 1) The basics